 Frank D’Amelio is the Chief Financial Officer and Executive Vice President, Global Supply, responsible for corporate finance capabilities including audit, treasury, tax, insurance, operations planning and analysis (OP&A), and corporate controllership, as well as for business finance and analytics, and for Pfizer’s Global Supply organization.

-Frank D’Amelio is the executive vice president, business operations and chief financial officer of Pfizer, responsible for finance, business development and business operations, including IT, procurement and real estate.
-Frank led the acquisition and integration of Medivation, Inc., Anacor Pharmaceuticals Inc., Hospira Inc., King Pharmaceuticals Inc. and Wyeth, as well as the split-off of Pfizer’s animal health business, Zoetis, and the sale of its nutrition business to Nestle and its Capsugel business to KKR.
+At Pfizer, Frank has led the acquisition and integration of Medivation, Inc., Anacor Pharmaceuticals, Inc., Hospira Inc., King Pharmaceuticals, and Wyeth Pharmaceuticals, as well as the spin-off of Pfizer’s animal health business, Zoetis, and the sale of its nutrition business to Nestle and its Capsugel business to KKR.

-Before joining the company in September 2007, he was senior executive vice president of integration and chief administrative officer of Alcatel-Lucent, responsible for the integration of the Alcatel-Lucent merger as well as procurement, real estate, IT and supply chain.
+Before joining Pfizer in September 2007, he was Senior Executive Vice President of Integration and Chief Administrative Officer of Alcatel-Lucent, responsible for the integration of the Alcatel-Lucent merger as well as procurement, real estate, IT and supply chain.

-Born and raised in New Jersey, Frank earned his M.B.A. in Finance from St. John’s University and his B.A. in Accounting from St. Peter’s College.
+Born and raised in New Jersey, Frank earned his MBA in Finance from St. John’s University and his bachelor’s degree in Accounting from St. Peter’s University.
 He started his career in 1979 at Bell Labs, holding a variety of financial, accounting and general management positions, and moved within AT&T, holding a series of positions with increasing responsibility.

-He currently serves on the Board of Directors of Zoetis, Inc. and Humana, Inc. and is chair of the Humana Audit Committee; and the Independent College Fund of New Jersey.
+He currently serves on the Boards of Directors of Humana, Inc., and is chair of the Audit Committee; Zoetis, Inc.; and the Independent College Fund of New Jersey.